Hispanic and Latino Americans: Hispanic K–12 education

 With the increasing Hispanic population in the United States, Hispanics have had a considerable impact on the K–12 system.
-In 2011–12, Hispanics comprised 24% of all enrollments in the United States, including 52% and 51% of enrollment in California and Texas, respectively.
-Further research shows the Hispanic population will continue to grow in the United States, implicating that more Hispanics will populate U.S. schools.
+In 2011–12, Hispanics constituted 24% of all enrollments in the United States, including 52% and 51% of enrollment in California and Texas, respectively.
+Further research shows the Hispanic population will continue to grow in the United States, implicating that more Hispanics will populate US schools.

 The state of Hispanic education shows some promise.
 First, Hispanic students attending pre-K or kindergarten were more likely to attend full-day programs.
 Second, Hispanics in elementary education were the second largest group represented in gifted and talented programs.
 Third, Hispanics' average NAEP math and reading scores have consistently increased over the last 10 years.
-Finally, Hispanics were more likely than other groups, including white people, to go to college.
+Finally, Hispanics were more likely than other groups, including White people, to go to college.

 However, their academic achievement in early childhood, elementary, and secondary education lag behind other groups.
 For instance, their average math and reading NAEP scores were lower than every other group, except African Americans, and have the highest dropout rate of any group, 13% despite decreasing from 24%.

 To explain these disparities, some scholars have suggested there is a Hispanic "Education Crisis" due to failed school and social policies.
 To this end, scholars have further offered several potential reasons including language barriers, poverty, and immigrant/nativity status resulting in Hispanics not performing well academically.

-English language learners
+English-language learners

-Currently, Hispanic students make up 80% of English language learners in the United States.
+Currently, Hispanic students make up 80% of English-language learners in the United States.
 In 2008–2009, 5.3 million students were classified as English Language Learners (ELLs) in pre-K to 12th grade.
 This is a result of many students entering the education system at different ages, although the majority of ELLs are not foreign born.
 In order to provide English instruction for Hispanic students there have been a multitude of English Language programs.
+Schools make demands when it comes to English fluency.
+There are test requirements to certify students who are non-native English speakers in writing, speaking, reading, and listening, for example.
+They take an ELPAC test, which evaluates their English efficiency.
+This assessment determines whether they are considered ELL students or not.
+For Hispanic students, being an ELL student will have a big impact because it's additional pressure to pass an extra exam apart from their own original classes.
+Furthermore, if the exam is not passed before they attend high school, the student will fall behind in their courses due to the additional ELD courses instead of taking their normal classes in that year.
 However, the great majority of these programs are English Immersion, which arguably undermines the students' culture and knowledge of their primary language.
 As such, there continues to be great debate within schools as to which program can address these language disparities.